keeperofkey/BrainStation/reports/unit_5/risk-assessment.md

 ## Secure Communications

 - Encrypt all data transfers externally.
-Don't send sensitive data in cleartext.
 - Authenticate recipients before sending data.
 - Carefully manage credentials and API keys.
-Rotate periodically.
+  - Rotate periodically.
 - Notify patients/doctors if incorrect results are sent out.

 ## Endpoints and Accounts

 - Enforce MFA for all user and admin accounts.
+  - Explore SSO and Passkey authentication.
 - Use least privilege model for user roles and access.
 - Automatically lock accounts after periods of inactivity.
 - Patch and secure all client endpoints and apps.